andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 have to imagine that each of the women in the company has endured unwanted abuses however large or small. that weighed on their decision to perform this piece.

-Circling back to
-<a href="/entroper/2023_06-this_land/01-you_should_do_this.html?id=red-sparrow" target="_blank" rel="noopener noreferrer">Red Sparrow</a>,
-Jennifer Lawrence grappled with accepting the role, knowing it called for nudity.
-Her trepidation stemmed from a nude photo leak that sent her into a "long period when I didn't want to be seen sexually and I didn't want anybody to see my flesh."
-Looking back on the role (which required her to learn dance (link)), Lawrence reflected, “It took a while to say yes – and the night before I didn’t sleep at all...
-But then after I finished the scene, I felt empowered.”

-I obviously can't speak for Jennifer Lawrence but I'd venture a guess that My body my terms.